Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 How is a tic disorder diagnosed?

 Your child may not have a tic during an examination.
-His healthcare provider may still be able to diagnose a tic disorder based on information you or your child give him.
-He will ask questions about your child's tics and health history.
-Tell him when the tics started, how often they occur, and if they interfere with daily activities.
-Tell him if a family member has a tic disorder.
+His or her healthcare provider may still be able to diagnose a tic disorder based on information you or your child give him or her.
+He or she will ask questions about your child's tics and health history.
+Tell him or her when the tics started, how often they occur, and if they interfere with daily activities.
+Tell him or her if a family member has a tic disorder.
 Your child's healthcare provider may do testing to check your child's brain function.
+He or she may check your child's eyes, strength, memory, and problem solving ability.
+He or she will also check for other conditions, such as ADHD, OCD, anxiety, and mood disorders.
+These often occur with some types of tic disorders, such as TS.
+Treatment for some of the other disorders may also improve tics.

 How is a tic disorder treated?

-- Medicines may be given if your child's tics are painful, harmful, or make it hard for him to do his normal activities.
+- Medicines may be given if your child's tics are painful, harmful, or make it hard for him or her to do daily activities.
 Medicines may be given to help decrease your child's tics.
 Some of the medicines may also help control anxiety, mood swings, or aggressive behavior.
 Some medicines may also help your child sleep.
+The provider will talk to you about common or severe side effects that each medicine can cause.
+He or she will also check over time to see if each medicine is still needed or can be stopped.

 What can I do to help support my child?